Click on any picture to pop up an enlargement

 The eulogy was premature.
 Niblo’s again rose from the ashes.
 In a new building, its fourth revival of “The Black Crook” opened on August 18th, 1873.
 The Herald described “the event as far from literary as possible, and with very little affinity to anything dramatic.”
 But the critic admitted that “if the size of the audience is any criterion from which to judge of the success of the piece it will have another long run.”

 THE BLACK CROOK TODAY:

 Brooklyn's Green-wood Cemetery holds an annual tribute to its permanent resident William Niblo with a weekend of The Black Crook.
 Green-wood says: "Begin the evening with a picnic (bring your own) around beautiful Crescent Water before being dazzled by nineteenth-century showmanship: fire eaters, musicians, contortionists, performers on floats, and much more—all under the starry summer skies."
-The 2019 event is July 12, 7 pm to 9 pm.
 More at Green-Wood Cemetery, A Night at Niblos.

 The Mevrouw Who Saved Manhattan

 "[A] romp through the history of New Netherland that would surely have Petrus Stuyvesant complaining about the riot transpiring between its pages."